sc-matthew/SQL_Project/README.md

 This project is highly emphasized as it provides us with valuable experiences in practical knowledge of theoretical concepts.
 Through this project, we will be able to develop our skills in data management and analysis, as well as enhance our critical thinking and problem-solving abilities.
 Overall, this project is an excellent opportunity for us to gain practical experience and strengthen our understanding of database applications in management.

+Remark: Please note that all files and SQL are based on PostgreSQL (which works well in pgAdmin and Azure Data Studio), hence, the SQL syntax or some function might be differ.

 ---
 ## Author's description of the dataset